 About this item

-Information given for smaller piece; larger piece in parentheses ( ).
+Details given for small scarf; large scarf and ponchos in parentheses ( ).

 Darning needle to finish.